corelan/mona3/README.md

 set ANTHROPIC_MAX_TOKENS=4096
 ```

-For OpenAI direct integration, install the OpenAI Python library for every Python version you use with `mona`.
+For `openai` direct integration, install the OpenAI Python library for every Python version you use with `mona`.
 For example, if you run Mona under both Python 3.9 and Python 3.14, install the library into both environments.

 ```batch
 py -3.9-32 -m pip install openai